ogradyc01/GoldenCheetah/UG_Side-Bar_Activities-view.md

 * Choose a method first - 'Peak Power' or 'Ascent' or 'W'(Energy)' or 'Time/Distance'
 * Enter the search criteria (which is different per method)
 * Press `Find` to fill the 'Results' list
-* Edit the 'Results' list by deselecting those entries you do NOT want to be added to your ride as an 'Interval'
+* Edit the 'Results' list by deselecting those entries you do NOT want to be added to your activity as an 'Interval'
 * Press `Add to Activity`

 And you will have set of new intervals (based on your criteria) available.

-_Note: Interval information is stored with your ride data.
-So you need to save your ride if you want to keep you intervals._
+_Note: Interval information is stored with your activity data.
+So you need to save your activity if you want to keep you intervals._

 BACK: [Side Bar: General](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Side-Bar_General-handling)